martinvonz/jj/docs/config.md

 `$JJ_EDITOR` > `ui.editor` > `$VISUAL` > `$EDITOR`

-Pico is the default editor in the absence of any other setting but you could set it explicitly too.
+Pico is the default editor in the absence of any other setting, but you could set it explicitly too.

     ui.editor = "pico"